tessercat/daoistic-book/book.md

 Dao is an empty pot,
 but using it
-doesn't fill it up.
+doesn't fill it.

 As deep as the past,
-it wears down the sharpest blade, loosens the tightest knot, dims the brightest sun, splits the tiniest atom.
+it wears down edges,
+releases tension,
+dims brilliance,
+connects dots.

 As wide as the future,
 it's the child of who knows what,